PEP 683 – Immortal Objects, Using a Fixed Refcount

 of the module deallocation will now be handled by

-pylifecycle.c:finalize_modules() which cleans up the remaining
+pylifecycle.c:finalize_modules() where we clean up the remaining

 modules as best as we can.
 It will change which modules are available

-__del__, but that’s already explicitly undefined behavior in the
+__del__, but that’s already explicitly undefined behavior

 For non-container objects, the tracking approach will vary on a